dirkwhoffmann/vAmigaTS/Denise/Sprites/general/README.md

 This test uses unusual coordinates letting VSTOP match twice without letting VSTRT match in between.

+The test breaks the video signal on my A1200.
+The monitor shows "NO SIGNAL".

 #### invcoord

 Contais a couple of POS/CTL pairs with VSTRT unreachable and VSTRT > VSTOP.